jgfranco17/jgfranco17/README.md

 ## 🔎 About Me
 <p>
-Currently, I am a software engineer for the Test Rigs team, Validation Platform.
+Currently, I am a software engineer for the System Testing Framework team, under Arene engineering.
 I graduated from the Nagoya University G30 Automotive Engineering Program in 2023.
 </p>

 ## 🌐 Socials: